Using conditional logic with Forms

 Click on the button Add section anywhere below the choice question.

 Click on the section divider.
-The properties panel will give you the option to have the section shown Always , or Conditionally .
+The properties panel will allow you to have the section shown Always or Conditionally.

 After selecting Conditionally you’ll be given a list of all the choice questions in the form (including questions that are part of previous conditional sections) which precede the conditional section.